ntn9995/pytagged/README.md

-PyTagged: Auto Comment CLI
+pytagged: Auto Comment CLI
 ===============================
 [![ci-workflow](https://github.com/ntn9995/pytagged/workflows/ci-workflow/badge.svg?branch=master)](https://github.com/ntn9995/pytagged/actions?query=workflow%3Aci-workflow)

 ## What is it?
-PyTagged is a simple CLI utlity written in python that helps you comment out "tagged" code.
+pytagged is a simple CLI utlity written in python that helps you comment out "tagged" code.
 For a simple example, this might be a common pattern in your code.
 ```python
 def production_code():
     while True: